nagvbt/nagvbt.github.io/docs/Others/Education/mtech-mdl.md

 ### 3. Natural Language Processing

+**PREREQUISITES:** Probability and statistics, Programming and data structures

+**COURSE OBJECTIVES:**
+- To learn the fundamentals of natural language processing.
+- To understand the use of CFG and PCFG in NLP.
+- To understand the role of semantics of sentences and pragmatics.
+- To apply the NLP techniques to IR applications.
+- To understand NLP Analysis and Lexical Analysis.

+**COURSE OUTCOMES:**
+- To tag a given text with basic Language features
+- To design an innovative application using NLP components
+- To implement a rule based system to tackle morphology/syntax of a language
+- To design a tag set to be used for statistical processing for real-time applications
+- To compare and contrast the use of different statistical approaches for different types of NLP applications.

 **UNIT - I**

 **INTRODUCTION:** Origins & challenges of NLP – Language Modelling: Grammar-based LM, Statistical LM Regular Expressions, Finite-State Automata – English Morphology, Transducers for lexicon & rules, Tokenization, Detecting & Correcting Spelling Errors, Minimum Edit Distance[BOOK-1] .